Professor Jobs at University of Kentucky with Visa Sponsorship

 Does University of Kentucky sponsor H-1B visas for Professors?

 Yes.
-As a nonprofit university, University of Kentucky qualifies as a cap-exempt employer under USCIS rules, which means H-1B petitions for faculty can be filed year-round without waiting for the annual lottery.
+As a nonprofit university, University of Kentucky qualifies as a cap-exempt employer under USCIS rules, which means H-1B visa petitions for faculty can be filed year-round without waiting for the annual lottery.
 Professors in tenure-track, clinical, research, and visiting roles are commonly sponsored.
 The university's Office of International Affairs manages the filing process in coordination with hiring departments.

 Which visa types are commonly used for Professor roles at University of Kentucky?

 H-1B is the most common nonimmigrant visa for full-time faculty.
-J-1 Exchange Visitor status is frequently used for visiting professors, postdoctoral scholars, and short-term academic appointments.
-TN classification is available for Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa Exchange Visitor status is frequently used for visiting professors, postdoctoral scholars, and short-term academic appointments.
+TN visa classification is available for Canadian and Mexican nationals in qualifying academic roles.
 For permanent residence, University of Kentucky sponsors eligible faculty through EB-2 or EB-3 immigrant visa categories, typically initiated after an offer is confirmed.

 What qualifications are expected for Professor positions at University of Kentucky?